 An assessment and and evaluation

 If you suffer from Post-Laminectomy Syndrome, stem cell therapy may be able to help.
 Please use the form below and send in an email to me.
-This way we can help assess your situation and if it is worth pursuing stem cell therapy.
-You may also find help in my other articles as well.

 Do you have questions?
 Ask Dr. Darrow